Ekenzy-101/Node-Ecommerce-Backend/README.md

 - GraphQL API for products, categories, carts, and orders
 - JWT-based authentication with refresh-token rotation
 - Stripe webhook handling and payment intent orchestration
-- Email workflows powered by MailerSend dynamic templates
+- Email workflows powered by Nodemailer and dynamic templates
 - Seed scripts for bootstrapping demo data from Spoonacular

 ## Tech Stack